The UK’s favourite price comparison website for low cost taxi fares and bookings.

 4.1.
 Each booking you are awarded and any Services you will receive from us will be governed by these Terms.

 4.3.
 Our site will guide you through the steps you need to take to set up your account and accept bookings.
 You will register a free account on the Cab Partners page and complete your profile.
-Information we require includes your name, company name, private hire operators license number, local licensing authority, mileage rates for your vehicles, your operating area and a good description of the service you offer, we will require bank details (Payment details form sent to you) and any other information from time to time.
-Within the Cab Partners account are the facilities you need to bid on journeys generated by registered passengers and receive confirmation and information on accepting a job.
+Information we require includes your name, company name, private hire operators license number, local licensing authority, mileage rates for your vehicles, mobile phone number, your operating area and a good description of the service you offer, we will require bank details (Payment details form sent to you) and any other information from time to time.
+Within the Cab Partners account are the facilities you need to manage any bookings by registered passengers.
+You will receive confirmation and information on accepting a job.
 We will email you to keep you updated on all aspects of a journey you have bid on.

 4.4.
-If you make a bid for a journey and your bid is accepted, we will send you an e-mail confirmation.
+If a registerd passenger makes a booking, we will send you an e-mail and text confirmation.

 4.5.
 We are not promising any minimum business through our Service or that you will receive any fares at all.